hiromipaw/myonion/README.md

 applications can use the MyOnion wrapper app to start a .onion from their computer and share a static website or a web application.

+The idea of MyOnion started from [onionshare](http://github.com/micahflee/onionshare/), but instead of sharing files, with MyOnion people can share web applications and start using onion services with a few clicks.

 Tor is an important tool providing privacy and anonymity online.
 The property of anonymity itself is more than just providing an encrypted connection between the